 TRUE.
 This ensures that all future Xpand nodes added to the cluster will have their

 Do not set this global to

-TRUEuntil all Xpand nodes in the deployment have completed this process.
+TRUEuntil all Xpand nodes in the cluster have completed this process.

 Run this on one Xpand node after all device1 files have been decreased